LukeShortCloud/rootpages/markdown/openstack.md

 #### Automation - TripleO - Quick - Install

-TripleO Quickstart recommends a minimum of 32GB RAM and 120GB of disk space.
-[3] A Quickstart deployment has to use a baremetal hypervisor.
-Deploying TripleO within a nested virtual machine is not supported.
+TripleO-Quickstart recommends a minimum of 32GB RAM and 120GB of disk space when deploying with the default settings.
+[3] This deployment has to use a baremetal hypervisor.
+Deploying TripleO within a virtual machine that uses nested virtualization is not supported.
 [4]

-* Download tripleo-quickstart script or clone the entire repository from GitHub.
+* Download the tripleo-quickstart script or clone the entire repository from GitHub.
 ```
 $ curl -O https://raw.githubusercontent.com/openstack/tripleo-quickstart/master/quickstart.sh
 ```